Bayfront Parkway Study

 The purpose of the project is to improve the pedestrian, bicycle, transit, and passenger vehicle connections between the Erie Central Business District and adjacent neighborhoods to the waterfront property north of the Bayfront Parkway, to reduce crashes on the parkway as much as practical, to decrease future congestion to an acceptable level of service or delay, and to increase traffic operations and efficiency.

-The preferred alternatives for improvements along the Bayfront Parkway (Route 4034) include:
+The selected alternatives for improvements along the Bayfront Parkway (Route 4034) include:

 Dual-lane roundabouts at